All Episodes

 Maybe I should have.

-Maybe I well, I try my best to integrate them.
+Well, I try my best to integrate, Ben.

-So you see that on the personal level, it turned out some senior guy spoke to me, and at the end I tried to shake his hand, but it wasn't public before I got arrested.
+So you see that on the personal level, it turned out some senior guy spoke to me, and at the end, I tried to shake his hand, but it was in public before I got arrested.

-He absolutely refused because he was worried that the Trantifa who were there protesting one guy with pamphlets, um, would snap a photograph of him, and that would be the end of his career.
+He absolutely refused because he was worried that the Trantifa, who were there protesting one guy with pamphlets, would snap a photograph of him, and that would be the end of his career.

 Right.